Charles J. DeLand

-Charles Johnson DeLand (December 18, 1879January 10, 1943) was a Michigan politician.
+Charles Johnson DeLand (December 18, 1879 – January 10, 1943) was an American politician who served as the 28th Secretary of State of Michigan from 1921 to 1926 as a member of the Republican Party.
+He previously served in the Michigan Senate from 1915 to 1920 and subsequently served in the Michigan House of Representatives from 1929 to 1930.

 Early life

 Charles J. DeLand was born in Saginaw, Michigan, on December 18, 1879, to parents Charles Victor Deland and Mary Elizabeth Deland.

 Education

-DeLand was educated at Michigan Agricultural College.
+DeLand was educated at Michigan State Agricultural College.
 DeLand began studying law in 1900.

 Career

 In 1905, DeLand was admitted to the bar.
 DeLand served as chair of Jackson County Republican Party from 1906 to 1910.
 DeLand served as a delegate to the Michigan state constitutional convention representing the 10th district from 1907 to 1908.
 On November 3, 1914, DeLand was elected to the Michigan Senate where he represented the 10th district from January 6, 1915, to December 31, 1920.
 DeLand served as the Michigan Secretary of State from 1921 to 1926.
 On November 6, 1928, DeLand was elected to the Michigan House of Representatives where he represented the Wayne County 1st district from January 2, 1929, to December 31, 1930.
 In 1934 and 1940, DeLand was defeated when attempting to be re-elected to the state house.
 In 1932, DeLand was an unsuccessful candidate in the Republican primary for United States House of Representatives seat representing Michigan's 15th congressional district.
 DeLand was a delegate to Republican National Convention from Michigan in 1936.